EliasAL2/EliasAL2.github.io/_pages/about.md

 Introducing LISA
 ======
 LISA is a large language-instructed segmentation assistant that introduces reasoning to modern segmentation systems.
-What sets LISA apart from other segmentation models of its kind is the fact that LISA is able to use complex reasoning and real-world knowledge in order to fulfill the tasks that it is given, even developing robust zero-shot capabilities.
+What sets LISA apart from other segmentation models of its kind is the fact that LISA can use complex reasoning and real-world knowledge to fulfill the tasks that it is given, even developing robust zero-shot capabilities.
 Not only that, but LISA is also able to output complete explanatory answers and is even capable of having entire Multi-Turn conversations with a user.
 This opens up huge potential for the way machines understand complex human requests.

 Piepline:
 ======